card header iconHelpful Resources & Links

 Transcript Requests

-The Nevada Joint Union High School District uses Parchment for all transcript requests.
+The Nevada Joint Union High School District uses parchment.com for all transcript requests.
 Please follow the directions in the below link "How to order a transcript" to create a request.
 Your request will be received and processed by the North Point Academy office.

 Transportation